bosun-monitor/bosun/docs/system_configuration.md

 ### CommandHookPath
 When enabling saving, and a user issues a save, you have the option to run a executable or script by specifying this parameter.
 This allows you to do things like backup the file on writes or commit the file to a git repo.

 This command is passed a filename, username, message, and vargs (vargs is currently not used).
 If the command exits a non-zero exit code, then the changes will be reverted (the file before the changes is copied back and bosun doesn't restart).
+When the configuration is saved via the user interface, any messages to standard error will be shown to the user when there is a non-zero exit code.

 Example:
 `CommandHookPath = "/Users/kbrandt/src/hook/hook"`